BS has personal associations and interests with both powerful and influential ferry companies and is certainly

 During January 2018, BS proposed a “Call for public service Ferries”.
 The IOW ferry companies, have no obligations of service and would therefore demand British taxpayer subsidies for perpetuity, which would ultimately support the already, extremely highly profitable company shareholder dividends.
 From that article:

 “Kevin George, Red Funnel’s chairman and chief executive, said: “If the government is prepared to subsidise services that support a service obligation then we would be happy to review such a scheme.
 However, without such funding the idea of a service obligation or regulation is in reality a hollow promise.”

 “A spokesman for Hovertravel said: “We are more than willing to work with the local MP to explore how increased funding and support can be used to assist the Isle of Wight.”

 PRO-LINK was hopeful that the new MP would research more thoroughly, the predicament the island is in and act logically.
 However, the cousin of Bob Seely – Patrick Seely, is on the board of Directors at Red Funnel, which may cause a conflict of interest through probable collusion if the MP decides to seek government funded subsidies.
 In 2014, Patrick Seely led a consortium to take over Wightlink, while funding the better ferry campaign, that ultimately failed with just 2,200 online supporters.

-It seems now, that instead of the MP simply not understanding the subject… other emerging potential conflicts of interest, are now giving the public the impression that the MP has alterer motives to obstruct any competition to the ferry companies.
+It seems now, that instead of the MP simply not understanding the subject… other emerging potential conflicts of interest, are now giving the impression that the MP has alterer motives to obstruct any competition to the ferry companies.

 During October 2017, the new MP was interviewed by Anne Lovelock of Sunshine Radio.